mattias-p/digraph123/README.md

 "start" to "loop" and another going from "loop" back onto itself.

-*Digraph shaped audio recording* generalizes the above concept to the set of all non-empty directed graphs with one of their nodes designated the *start node*.
+*Digraph shaped audio recording* generalizes the above concept to the set of all non-empty digraphs with one of their nodes designated the *start node*.

 **digraph123** defines a format for digraph shaped audio recordings and traverses recordings in this format from the start node using random walk.
 In